Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This is the time for cheap apples so let's make chutney.

 Pick over and rinse cranberries.
 Combine cranberries, sugars, raisins, spices, and water.
 Simmer, uncovered, in a saucepan over medium heat.
-Stir often until juice is released, about 15 minutes.
-Reduce heat.
-Stir in rest of ingredients.

 In a small mixing bowl, beat the cream cheese and sour cream until smooth; beat in chutney and curry until blended.
 Just before serving, stir in cashews.